rebelsky/csc301-new/_assignments/assignment04.md

 ## Part 2: Applying the recurrence formula

-Find bounds for each of the following by using the recurrence formula.
+Find bounds for each of the recurrences above by using the recurrence formula.

 ## Part 3: Verifying results